Hultan/chessImager/readme.md

       }
    }
 ```
-Here is an example of how `example/medium` looks when using a board image, instead of the default board:
+Here is an example of how `example/medium` looks when using a background board image, instead of the default board:

 <img src="examples/boardImage.png" alt="drawing" width="294"/>

+Background chess board image comes from here : https://www.supercoloring.com/paper-crafts/printable-green-chess-board-with-pieces-template

 ## Rank and File renderer